Census 2020 in San Mateo County

 We are working with organizations and leaders across the County to make sure there is a complete count in our County.
 Learn more »

-There are several opportunities to apply for grants from different funders around the Bay Area that closed recently.
+There were several opportunities to apply for grants/contracts from different funders around the Bay Area that closed recently.
 The purpose of these grants/contracts were to provide education and outreach to our County of San Mateo residents.
-Please check back here often, or subscribe to receive email updates to stay informed of any new information.